MicroEJ/docs/KernelDeveloperGuide/kf.rst

 -  Entrypoint is instanciated

--  ``FeatureEntryPoint.start()`` is called
+-  `FeatureEntryPoint.start()`_ is called

 .. _stopsequence:

 Stop
 ~~~~

-A Feature is stopped explicitly by the Kernel using ``Feature.stop()``.
+A Feature is stopped explicitly by the Kernel using `Feature.stop()`_.
 Features may be stopped implicitly by the Resource Control Manager.
 Next
 steps are executed:

--  On explicit ``Feature.stop()`` call, a new thread owned by the Feature is created and ``FeatureEntryPoint.stop()`` is executed within this new thread.
+-  On explicit `Feature.stop()`_ call, a new thread owned by the Feature is created and `FeatureEntryPoint.stop()`_ is executed within this new thread.
 Wait until this new thread is done, and timeout of a global timeout stop-time occurred [1]_.

 -  The Feature state is set to STOPPED.

--  Marks all objects owned by the Feature as dead objects, which implies that a ``ej.kf.DeadFeatureException`` is thrown in threads that are running the stopped Feature code or in threads that want to call stopped Feature code, or threads that accesses to objects owned bythe stopped Feature.
+-  Marks all objects owned by the Feature as dead objects, which implies that a `DeadFeatureException`_ is thrown in threads that are running the stopped Feature code or in threads that want to call stopped Feature code, or threads that accesses to objects owned bythe stopped Feature.

 -  All execution contexts, from any thread, owned by the Feature are cleared.

 -  All objects owned by the Feature have their references (to other objects) set to ``null``.

--  The alive [2]_ threads owned by the Feature are promoted to ``java.lang.Thread`` objects owned by the Kernel.
+-  The alive [2]_ threads owned by the Feature are promoted to thread objects owned by the Kernel.

--  Native resources (files, sockets, …) opened by the Feature that remain opened after ``FeatureEntryPoint.stop()`` execution are closed abruptly.
+-  Native resources (files, sockets, …) opened by the Feature that remain opened after `FeatureEntryPoint.stop()`_ execution are closed abruptly.

--  ``FeatureStateListener.stateChanged(...)`` is called for each registered listener.
+-  `FeatureStateListener.stateChanged()`_ is called for each registered listener.

 -  If there are no remaining alive objects [3]_:

    -  Feature state is set to INSTALLED,

-   -  ``FeatureStateListener.stateChanged(...)`` is called for each registered listener.
+   -  `FeatureStateListener.stateChanged()`_ is called for each registered listener.

-The method ``Feature.stop()`` can be called several times, until the
+The method `Feature.stop()`_ can be called several times, until the
 Feature is INSTALLED.

 ..
 [1]